|Date:||Nov 13, 2017|

 New in this release¶

-This release of Nervana Cloud includes a number of additional features and fixes:
+This release includes a number of additional features and fixes:

-- New header styling and efficiency improvements for the web user interface
+- Improved styling and scrolling in the web user interface

 Known Limitation: The datasets command line interface has been disabled at this time.
 This functionality has been replaced by volumes.
 Volumes supports all functionality provided by datasets, plus more.
 Users can still run training jobs against existing datasets.

 For complete history see the ChangeLog